This site celebrates the life and work of sculptor John

 Dates are estimated when possible in order to establish a reference number.
 They may be dates of unveiling, first known exhibition, or purely an approximation.
 Many of the works in the Catalogue of a Small Collection printed in June 1914 are not recorded elsewhere, and are listed provisionally under 1914.
 The codes beginning CSC refer to the entries in that catalogue.
 Links in the entries are to our features about the individual works, or to descriptions on the owners' websites.
 Catalogue and/or gallery accession numbers are given where known, as well as current location.

 The list has been updated to include works listed by the Glagow University 'Mapping of Sculpture' project, marked [MoS].
 If the reference number is in bold red type, e.g. 1880.01, the work is believed to be on public view as of January 2012.
 Works inside buildings are subject to opening hours.
-Light red type, e.g. 1892.01, indicates a work known to exist.
+Light red type, e.g. 1892.01, indicates a work known to exist in 2013.

 1880.01: A Street Scene, Drogheda, 1880.
 Oil painting.
 Highlanes Gallery, Drogheda.